Robaina/Pynteny/ms/paper.md

 Here we introduce `Pynteny`, a Python tool designed to conduct synteny-aware, profile HMM searches in prokaryotic sequence databases. `Pynteny` facilitates querying sequence databases with arrangements of profile HMMs that reflect a target syntenic block.
 To this end, it enables encoding positional information, such as gene order, maximum in-between gene distances, and strand specificity, into the search query. `Pynteny` is designed to work directly with assembled nucleotide sequence data, however, it also accepts annotated genomes in GenBank format as input data.
 It relies on Prodigal [@prodigal] to translate and add positional tags to individual genes, and on HMMER3, [@hmmer] to search sequence databases for homologs through profile HMMs.

 `Pynteny` was designed to be used by researchers working with large, unannotated sequence databases, such as those typically encountered in metagenomic analyses.
-It can be accessed through a command line interface or easily integrated into pipelines as a Python package. `Pynteny` can also be used through a graphical interface running locally in the browser, which is more suitable for educational purposes.
+It can be accessed through a command line interface or easily integrated into pipelines as a Python package.

 # State of the field